Immigration Law

 Additional Information To Cross the Border

 CBP advises travelers about security advisories and wait times at airports and land borders.
-Waiting times can be reduced by having all documentation in order before leaving for the U.S.
+You can reduce delays and waiting times by having all documentation in order before leaving for the U.S.

 Leaving the U.S. or Its Territories

 U.S. citizens traveling to foreign countries should check the entry and exit requirements of the destination country.
-The most relevant information can be found on the CBP website.
-Up-to-date, country-specific information can be found on the Department of State website.
+Up-to-date, country-specific information for international travel is available on the Department of State website.

 If you are planning to cross the border and have questions, contact an immigration attorney for assistance.